When planning your flower bed ideas, the most important step is to be able to visualize what your beds will look like in the future. Patience is key.

 1. Use flower beds to line a garden path

-Whether planted in raised beds or straight into the ground, flower beds can make exceptional dividers for a garden path.
+Whether you opt for raised garden bed ideas or plant straight into the ground, flower beds can make exceptional dividers for a garden path.
 This is especially the case when you bring tall, architectural plants into the mix.

 Here, the 246-foot-long flower beds are full of lupins, inula, campanula and meadowsweet.
 The vivid hues add an extra dose of visual interest alongside a freshly mowed lawn.

 It's a beautiful way to establish the boundary of a walkway.
-What's more, it will continue to offer color and structure throughout the seasons as the various plants take their turn in the spotlight.
+What's more, these flower bed ideas will continue to offer color and structure throughout the seasons as the various plants take their turn in the spotlight.

 2. Add interest with architectural plants